Ares-Developers/Ares-docs/new/superweapons/targeting.rst

 \ 1) :value:`Self` always only checks buildings owned by the owning player.
 You can only use :value:`land`, :value:`water`, and :value:`none` here.
 All other values are invalid.

+.. warning:: If a targeting mode is constrained to require (:value:`enemy`), the targeting mode might not work if this constraint is not defined.
+For example, if the mode by design only considers the buildings owned by the favorite enemy, there's nothing to chose from, thus no target can be picked.